BloomTech-Labs/asylum-rg-be-a/README.md

 Layer.
 We convert our DTO to our model within this layer.

 3. **Persistence Layer**: It comprises all the storage logic, such as database questions.
-Additionally, It is responsible for converting business objects to the database row and vice-versa.
+Additionally, it is responsible for converting business objects to the database row and vice-versa.
 In other projects at BloomTech we called this the DAO.

 4. **Database Layer**: It is simply the actual database.
 It can include many databases.

 ![FlowArchitecture](documentation/images/hrf_be_flow_architecture.png)
 (_Figure 2: Spring Boot Flow Architecture_)